htfhxx/ai_notebook/README.md

 # notebook
-The notebook as a beginner on AI.
-ML / DL / NLP.
+The notebook as a beginner on AI. python/ ML/ DL/ NLP.